Copper - FCU12

 Michigan Float Copper, Keweenaw Peninsula

-During the last ice age, ca. 10,000 years ago, glaciers scraped the Upper Peninsula of Michigan freeing this copper nugget from the bedrock.
-The copper was dragged, or “floated”, within the ice sheet along with other rocks, gravel and sand.
+Float copper is native copper that was separated from the volcanic rock (basalt) within which it formed (ca. 1.2 billion years ago) and carried by glaciers during the last ice age (ca. 10,000 years ago).
 The long period of burial since the cessation of glacial movements oxidized the surface copper.
 The resulting oxidation products are primarily malachite (a green copper carbonate) and cuprite (a red copper oxide).
 I polished portions of the surface and coated this uniquely-shaped specimen with a thin coat of lacquer to prevent oxidation.

 I call this one “rainbow trout”.